cristianrios89/ejercicioBCI/README.md

 - `HTTP POST` http://localhost:8080/api/sign-up for user sign up
 - `HTTP GET` http://localhost:8080/api/login for user login and retrieving of user data

+A postman collection is available in `postman` folder to test this demo